thepwrtank18/Jellylist/README.md

 Note that unless you're using a dedicated API key for the `authToken` parameter, these files will stop working after a while!
 It's best not to save the m3u files, and rather to put the URL directly in your media player of choice.

 ## Supports
-1 episode per listing: ✅
+1 episode per file: ✅

-More than 1 episode per listing: ✅
+More than 1 episode per file: ✅

 Timestamps before episode is loaded: ✅